It is the duty of the RA to remain informed of consumer opinion and we appreciate your input.

 Submit Your Response

-The Authority has an open consultation.
+The RA has an open consultation.
 We welcome your submissions.

-The Authority can initiate a public consultation on its own initiative, or when directed to do so by a Minister, or as required by legislation.
+The RA can initiate a public consultation on its own initiative, or when directed to do so by a Minister, or as required by legislation.

-The Authority’s ACTIVE and INACTIVE public consultations are listed here, organised by sector.
+The RA’s ACTIVE and INACTIVE public consultations are listed here, organised by sector.